 Procurement in business: a strategic consideration

 Procurement is a wider term incorporating a number of core business functions.
-This includes sourcing and managing suppliers and overseeing business purchasing behaviour.
+This includes sourcing and managing suppliers and overseeing business purchasing behavior.

 Because of this, procurement should be considered a part of corporate strategy.
 The procurement process cuts right to the heart of core questions like what the company stands for, as well as the beliefs informing its business model.